feather-design-system/feather-design-system/docs/Components/Chips/README.md

 ## FeatherChipList

 There are 3 fundamental types, specified in the chip list component.
 All lists can be displayed in `condensed` mode;

-### List

-This is the default, these are standard chips that are displayed in a list of n items.
-They can have icons and can be disabled

-@@@ Chips-ExampleFeatherChips

-### Single

-This for single standalone icons, they are given extra spacing

-@@@ Chips-ExampleFeatherChipsSingle

-### Radio

-These are icons used as a radio selection, only one can be active at a given time

-@@@ Chips-ExampleFeatherChipsRadio

 ### Props